hoverinc/easy_yaml/README.md

 # SaferYAML

-TODO
+SaferYAML is a simple way to read and load YAML from a file.
+It makes some opinionated assumptions, each of which you can override.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'safer_yaml'
 ```

-And then execute:
+And then execute from the command line:

 ```sh
 bundle